An article donated by Contributing Editor, Susan Humphreys:

 President Trump also is fond of saying that the “Gun didn’t pull the trigger; a person did.”
 AND people need to respond: That is absolutely correct AND this is why we need gun control legislation that will keep guns out of the hands of people that want to use them to kill other people.
 We need to get smart and turn his and the National Rifle Association's (NRA's) arguments “Guns don’t kill people, People kill people” against them.

-Some people blame the problem on President Trump’s rhetoric: His inflammatory tweets and speech at his rallies that confirms the fears of his base.
+Some people blamed the problem on President Trump’s rhetoric: His inflammatory tweets and speech at his rallies that confirms the fears of his base.
 His promises that he will fix the problem by stopping illegal immigrants or by showing China who is boss.

 Some think that our problems will be solved IF people will become Christians.
 Yet we know that Christians have committed hate crimes against Jews, Muslims, Hindus, Sikhs, women who seek the services of a Planned Parenthood clinic, homosexuals, transgender persons, and others.
 Today’s evangelical Christians seem to many folk to be a significant part of the problem, definitely not the solution to our problems.